DownloadTicketService/dl/RESTAPI.rst

 An "info" request returns the service defaults and statistics.

+Since: 0.10

 Request method: "GET"

 Request parameters: None

 Returned values:

 * version (string): DL version.
 * masterpath (string): root URL of the service.
 * url (string): configurable reference URL for the service.
 * maxsize (integer): maximum upload size (in bytes).
 * defaults: service defaults:

   * grant:

     * total (integer): maximal number of seconds for grants.

   * ticket:

     * total (integer): maximal number of seconds for tickets.
     * lastdl (integer): maximal number of seconds after last download for tickets.
     * maxdl (integer): maximal number of seconds for the ticket for tickets.

 Example request: